jjtfsalgado/todo-mern-app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This application was developed on a training context with no commercial purposes.